 The surgeon opens the uterus and repairs the spinal cord of the fetus, usually during week 19 to 25 of pregnancy.
 This may reduce the risk of spina bifida worsening after delivery.

 If spina bifida is present in the fetus, delivery will probably be by cesarean section, as there will be less risk to the exposed nerves.

 Surgery can treat a buildup of cerebrospinal fluid in the brain.
 The surgeon implants a thin tube, or shunt, in the baby’s brain.
 The shunt drains away excess fluid, usually to the abdomen.
 A permanent shunt is usually necessary.

 The child may need further surgery if the shunt becomes blocked or infected.
 A surgeon may install a larger one as the child grows.

 Physical and occupational therapy

-Physical therapy: This is vital, as it helps the individual become more independent and prevents the lower limb muscles from weakening.
+This is vital, as it increases the person’s chance of becoming independent and prevents the lower limb muscles from weakening.
 Special leg braces may help keep the muscles strong.

-Assistive technologies: A patient with total paralysis of the legs will need a wheelchair.
+A person with total paralysis of the legs will need a wheelchair.
 Electric wheelchairs are convenient, but manual ones help maintain upper-body strength and general fitness.

-- Computers and specialized software may help those with learning problems.
+Computers and specialised software may help those with learning difficulties.

-Occupational therapy: This can help the child perform everyday activities more effectively, such as getting dressed.
+This can help a child perform everyday activities more effectively, such as getting dressed.
 It can encourage self-esteem and independence.